 Know Your Skill Level

-Don’t bite off more than you can chew (or maybe we should say… don’t drink more than you can swallow)!
+This is an easy factor to overlook while you’re shopping, but it’s an important one.
+Don’t bite off more than you can chew (or maybe we should say… don’t drink more than you can swallow)

+If you’re just starting off, don’t get a $1500 machine right off the bat unless you want to make some expensive, crappy, cappuccinos while learning.
+Find a machine that fits your current skill level or challenges you on a reasonable level.
 If, on the other hand, you’re an old pro, consider a machine that’s going to give you the freedom and benefits you prioritize in your brewing adventures.

 Cost: The Almighty Dollar

 Let’s be real.
 Money is always a factor.
 Try to understand the range you’re willing to worth within.

 If you’re just starting out, don’t drop big bucks on a fancy machine that you won’t be able to capitalize on.
 If you’ve used a skimpy machine for years, see if you can set a budget big enough for a machine that will take your skills to the next level.

 The one time price doesn’t apply is if you’re choosing a fully automatic machine where you just push a button to make your capp.
 Those tend to me more expensive to begin with.

 We’ve ordered our reviews from most affordable to the most expensive.

 It will be fairly obvious to see that cost impacts things like quality of manufacturing, the variety and quantity of preference options, and the overall quality of the cappuccinos themselves.